datastax/terraform-provider-astra/docs/data-sources/databases.md

 - `cloud_provider` (String) The cloud provider
 - `id` (String) The ID of this resource.
-- `status` (String) The list of Astra databases that match the search criteria.
+- `status` (String) Status flter.
+Only return databases with matching status, if supplied.
+Otherwise return all databases matching other requirements

 ### Read-Only